Update: Students storm Carnegie Hall

 Just after 10 a.m.
 Monday, students walked out of class and converged at the intersection of Sixth Street and north College Avenue to demonstrate, chanting and holding signs in support of divestment and the people of Gaza.
 About 30 minutes later, students moved to the steps of Carnegie.
 Occupation began just after 11 a.m.
 A video taken at 11:19 a.m. showed at least two students using a window to escape a first-floor classroom before it was occupied by demonstrators.

 Once inside, demonstrators used signs to obscure windows on the east side of the building, and one student blocked the west entrance to persons not affiliated with the colleges, while another person zip-tied the building’s north exit.
 Photos showed the Arabic word “INTIFADA” graffitied in red paint in a hall and elevator.
 The word often refers to one of two Palestinian uprisings, according to Encyclopedia Britannica.
-Another photo showed high school students, part of Pomona College’s fall Perspectives on Pomona program, inside a classroom.

 The Arabic word “INTIFADA” is graffitied in red paint in a hallway at Pomona College’s Carnegie Building Monday.
 The word often refers to one of two Palestinian uprisings, according to Encyclopedia Britannica.
-Photo/courtesy of Emilio Bankier, a Pomona College sophomore
+Photo/courtesy of Emilio Bankier, Pomona College

-Two Jewish students, Julia Eason, a sophomore at Claremont McKenna College, and Joshua Marx, a student at Pomona, maneuvered past protesters to access the main lobby.
+Two Jewish students, Julia Eason, a sophomore at Claremont McKenna College, and Joshua Marx, a freshman at Pomona, maneuvered past protesters to access the main lobby.
 Marx entered the building hoping to speak with protesters to understand their perspective, but said protesters did not really engage with him.

 “They said, ‘Next time, can you not try to promote dialog during an activism?’
 And I don’t really understand why they would ask that,” he said.
 “Maybe it’s ‘cause they still think I’m trying to mess with them, but like, I wasn’t really trying to mess with them, I was trying to learn.”

 Eason said as she was inside, demonstrators questioned her presence.
 “I was just standing there saying nothing to anybody and they were like, ‘Are you a Zionist?
 Why are you here?
 What’s your business here?’
 And it was just very scary that people would single me out on the basis of my religious beliefs, you know, because I am a quote-unquote Zionist.
-I’m not allowed to be in a public building at this time.”
+I’m not allowed to be in a public building at this time.

 “I think that it was important for me to see,” Eason added.
-“I just hope that the people who are partaking in these events can find it within themselves to look back on the horrific events that happened a year ago today for the Jewish community and find it in their hearts to empathize with us on that fact, as well as pushing for whatever cause they’re trying to promote today.”
+“I just hope that the people who are partaking in these events can find it within themselves to look back on the horrific events that happened a year ago today for the Jewish community and find it in their hearts to empathize with us on that fact, as well as pushing for whatever cause they’re trying to promote today.

 “This is America.
 I’m all for free speech and you know, people have the right to protest,” Eason said.
 “But I just wish that some people would understand the significance of this day and maybe look a little bit more into the history in that region because I think a lot of them just, you know, see stuff on TikTok or Instagram, just kind of roll with it and it’s not giving them really a well-rounded perspective.”